strathRFM/strathRFM/README.md

 ![image](https://user-images.githubusercontent.com/99476167/229078556-f01f6f8b-6f58-440d-9356-2a92506e1988.png)

 Extract the zip and save it within a working directory.
 We commonly used our C drive.
 The next step is to find the Python program files within your computer system.
-The file location can be found by using the following directory:
+The file location can be found by using the following file path:

-C:\Users\44750\AppData\Local\Programs\Python\Python39\Lib\site-packages\rtlsdr
+**C:\Users\44750\AppData\Local\Programs\Python\Python39\Lib\site-packages\rtlsdr**

 Locate the file 'librtlsdr.py' and modify as shown below: